OwshenNetwork/genesis/README.md

     rm -rf ~/.owshen-wallet-cache
     ```
     And then initialize again!
+6. Run the Owshen wallet!
+You should be able to see your DIVE balance in case you have successfully participated on our Bermuda airdrop!
+    ```
+    ./Owshen_v0.1.1_x86_64.AppImage wallet
+    ```
-6. If you have problems running the wallet, let's discuss in our Discord server: https://discord.gg/owshen
+7. If you have problems running the wallet, let's discuss in our Discord server: https://discord.gg/owshen

 Happy diving! :swimmer: